 I found a supermarket; yes, that’s right, a SUPERMARKET, in the basement. -nmatavka

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Vienna International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Vienna International Airport.

 What to Expect

-Vienna Airport consists of four terminals: T1, T1A, T2 and T3.
+Vienna Airport (Code: VIE) consists of four terminals: T1, T1A, T2 and T3.
 International carriers fly out of T1 and T3, while budget airlines depart from T1A.
 As of June 2019, T2 is still closed for renovations.
 The terminals are all directly connected to each other; however, some travellers have noted that the layout is generally a bit confusing.
 There are a good range of restaurants – particularly in the Arrivals Hall, where many are open 24-hours a day.
 There are also plenty of charging points, some of which are housed in little cubicles, and free and unlimited WiFi.
 For added comfort while you wait, economy class passengers can access first class lounges – three of which have showers!
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.